Miners Bill of Rights

 - It will be more expensive to violate regulations than to put miners' health and safety at risk.

 - We will make sure clean, safe drinking water is accessible in every mining community.
-(See forthcoming Safe Water for All Plan)
+(See our Protect Our Land, Water, and Working People plan.)

 - We will restore and renew the economies of distressed mining communities.
 Our Small Business Revolution, Serve Family Farmers, Homestead Act, Broadband for All, Fix the Roads, and Legalize Cannabis plans together will help enterprising miners start farms or businesses in their own communities, so they can stay in the places that they love, close to family and friends.
 These plans are also ideally suited to lifting up mining communities and other rural distressed areas that this state has sacrificed for too long for the profits of coal executives and the political Good Old Boys in Charleston.